schneider7/GitAnnounce/README.md

 # GitAnnounce
 GitAnnounce will send messages in a [Zulip](https://zulipchat.com/) stream when someone makes changes on a GitHub PR.

-If you're interested in the code (e.g. to adapt this engine for your own needs), it's located primarily in `app/controllers/messages_controller.rb` and `app/lib/http.rb`.
+If you're interested in the code (e.g. to adapt this engine for your own needs), it lives primarily in `app/controllers/messages_controller.rb` , `app/lib/git_hub.rb`, and `app/lib/zulip.rb`.

 ## Usage